 - How does BiK work for contractors?
 Also, how do we report this?

 - What is Benefit in Kind tax?
-Further, when and how do you pay the tax?
+Further to this, when and how do you pay the tax?

 As part of the above, we will consider these across different types of employee benefits.
 In addition, we will also consider how to calculate Benefit in Kind taxes.